quick search

 The Chemin des Moines de Vergy 2020 from Domaine Gros Frère et Soeur presents itself with elegant aromas.

-Second wine Château Haut-BaillyThe Haut-Bailly-II, under this name since 2018, is the mirror image of the Grand Vin and can be enjoyed young, but also has good aging potential.
+Château Haut-Bailly Second WineThe Haut-Bailly II, bearing this designation since 2018, is the mirror image of the Grand Vin and can be enjoyed young, but also has good aging pote.

-Family-owned since 1860, Chateau Gombaude-Guillot produces racy and balanced wines that combine the finesse and complexity in the heart of the Pomerol plateau.
+Château Gombaude-Guillot has been family-owned since 1860 and produces elegant and balanced wines that embody the finesse and complexity of the Pomerol Plateau.

 Paying tribute to the impressive fortifications of the Cathars, this wine with the year 806 commemorates the year the Château Peyrepertuse was built.